Jean Wyllys: Political career

 Wyllys' defense of minority rights and his existence as an openly gay Congress member and human rights activist have made him a public enemy of conservative political forces in Brazil.
 Living in a country with such a high rate of homophobic crimes as Brazil, Wyllys began to receive death threats.
 These became more recurrent after his political enemies began a campaign against him by posting and sharing in social media, including Facebook, images with quotes attributed to him, portraying him as being openly a paedophile.
 Among other remarks falsely attributed to him was one which stated that the Bible was "a joke" and that Christians and Bible followers were "clowns."
 This was widely circulated.
 Nevertheless, people in social networks still shared them, strengthening the ongoing hate campaign against Wyllys.
 To repair his image damaged by the orchestrated campaign, he created a section on his official webpage where he refutes all the quotes attributed to him.
 Although his political image in the public sphere had been tarnished by the slanderous campaign, Wyllys ran for congress once again in 2014 and kept his seat in parliament with more than 100,000 votes, receiving the seventh most votes among representatives from Rio de Janeiro.

 President Luiz Inácio Lula da Silva (left), Wyllys (middle), and Paulo Pimenta (right) at the Palácio do Planalto, 2023.

 In 2015, it was announced that Brazilian independent filmmakers were planning to produce a documentary about Wyllys's political career and activism.
 The documentary was released in 2016 with the title "Entre os Homens de Bem" (Among Virtuous Men).
 The documentary focuses on the political arena in Brazil and addresses topics such as gay marriage and LGBT rights, and features Wyllys and his conservative opponents.
-In that same year, Wyllys was included in the "Top 50 global personalities with an outstanding commitment to diversity" list.